 Local drug enforcement agencies, the UN, USAID and many other development agencies have been encouraging the farming of cocoa rather than the coca leaf in Peru.

-Initially there was concern that this would lead to the replacing of heirloom cocoa trees with fast growing, but foul tasting, cocoa varietals like CCN51 (again, see last week’s blog post).
-However, more recently there have been more encouraging signs with the likes of the UN financing educational programmes on fermentation so farmers can showcase the amazing potential of the beans growing throughout Peru.
+Initially there was concern that this would lead to the replacing of heirloom cocoa trees with fast growing, but foul tasting, cocoa varietals like CCN-51.
+However, recently there have been more encouraging signs with the likes of the UN financing educational programmes on fermentation so farmers can showcase the amazing potential of the beans growing throughout Peru.

 See our bars below if you want to delve into the wide range of Peruvian flavours, and even some wonderful Peruvian craft drinking chocolate.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.
 Additionally, we use Facebook Pixel to measure the effectiveness of our Facebook marketing campaigns.

 Keeping this cookie enabled helps us to improve our website.